Just a little note to say thank you for connecting my family and I to my father and for giving me this final opportunity to be there.

 Paul Tackowiak

-Paul Tackowiak, vice president 2022-2024, graduated from Lehigh University with a B.A. in Architecture in 1982, and from the Yale School of Architecture with a M.Arch. in 1985.
+Paul Tackowiak, (he/him) vice president 2024-2026, graduated from Lehigh University with a B.A. in Architecture in 1982, and from the Yale School of Architecture with a M.Arch. in 1985.
 He is a registered architect in New Jersey and Connecticut.
-He has spent 25 years working for Bristol-Myers-Squibb in corporate architectural planning and interior design.
+He has spent 30 years working for Bristol-Myers-Squibb in corporate architectural planning and interior design.
 Paul is a founding director of The Hart Island Project.
 He was born in White Plains, NY and currently lives in New Hope, Pennsylvania.

 Thomas Berner